 Required Training for Teaching Assistants and Associates

 In addition to the trainings trainings listed above, all GAs in Teaching must successfully complete both FERPA and TATO.
+Please note: these are two separate training modules, in two separate platforms.
+Both must be successfully completed prior to the deadlines listed below.
 Currently, TAs need only successfully complete these trainings once to satisfy the requirement.

 FERPA Training